kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 * **Typography**

-A font of my choice is Poppins provided by [Google Fonts](https://fonts.google.com/), as alternative font to Poopins, I used sans serif font.
+A font of my choice is Luckiest Guy & Raleway provided by [Google Fonts](https://fonts.google.com/).
+As alternative font to Luckiest Guy, I used cursive font, As alternative font to Raleway, I used sans-sarif font,

 * **Background**